apple/swift-system/NNNN-swift-system-io-uring.md

 Up until recently, the overwhelmingly dominant file IO syscalls on major Unix platforms have been synchronous, e.g. `read(2)`.
 This design is very simple and proved sufficient for many uses for decades, but is less than ideal for Swift's needs in a few major ways:

 1. Requiring an entire OS thread for each concurrent operation imposes significant memory overhead
 2. Requiring a separate syscall for each operation imposes significant CPU/time overhead to switch into and out of kernel mode repeatedly.
-This has been exacerbated in recent years by mitigations for the Spectre family of security exploits increasing the cost of syscalls.
+This has been exacerbated in recent years by mitigations for the Meltdown family of security exploits increasing the cost of syscalls.
 3. Swift's N:M coroutine-on-thread-pool concurrency model assumes that threads will not be blocked.
 Each thread waiting for a syscall means a CPU core being left idle.
 In practice systems like NIO that deal in highly concurrent IO have had to work around this by providing their own thread pools.

 Non-file IO (network, pipes, etc…) has been in a somewhat better place with `epoll` and `kqueue` for asynchronously waiting for readability, but syscall overhead remains a significant issue for highly scalable systems.